math4tots-misc/xc/README.md

     Strings must be immutable, so this seems basically safe.

   * Implement a 'super' syntax that lets you call super methods.

+  * Some level of reflection e.g. Get the name of an object's type.

+  * Better coverage with tests.

+  * User defined iterable (for for loops)